Nothing is more critical to building a successful startup than figuring out where to focus your limited time and resources.

 Next, I shifted my focus to new business opportunities in sports and theme parks.
 These are both areas of personal interest, but I couldn’t manage to get enough traction in either area to build a meaningful business.

 Eventually, I realized that my mix of corporate and entrepreneurial experience was quite unusual.
-This knowledge combined with my expertise in business development and leadership made me uniquely qualified to help entrepreneurs find their focus and accelerate their business growth.
+This knowledge combined with my expertise in sales and business development made me uniquely qualified to help B2B tech founders sell and market to enterprise customers.

 Since I’ve found my focus, my business opportunities have flourished, and my level of personal satisfaction and financial success have grown with it.